PrimaveraDeveloper/lithium/howto/how-to-migration-to-lithium-2.0/09e-update-webapi-blob-storage.md

 }
 ```

-> NOTE: Most references to the blob storage configuration can simply be removed after changing how the `IBlobStorageService` is instantiated (because that dependency will be automatically injected).
+> NOTE: Most references to the blob storage configuration can simply be removed after changing how `IBlobStorageService` is instantiated (because that dependency will be automatically injected).

 ## Next